FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 You can view the job on the url above or check out the log through the log file path.

-You can also define your own task through editing the following variables:
+You can also define your own task through editing the following variables in quick_run.py:
 ```
 # You can set up your own configuration files here
 DSL_PATH = 'hetero_logistic_regression/test_hetero_lr_train_job_dsl.json'